DeVillager/Virtual-Gallery-2021/README.md

 - Enable Developer mode in your Oculus Quest (https://developer.oculus.com/documentation/native/android/mobile-device-setup/)
 - Connect the VR glasses into your PC with USB-C
 - Download SideQuest and install the .apk file to your glasses with it (https://sidequestvr.com/setup-howto)
 - VR Gallery 2021 can be found under Applications > Unknown Sources in your Quest.
-Enjoy!
+- Enjoy the VR Gallery!